kyle-ssg/reanimated-reproduction/README.md

 - Make sure you have an env file at the root of the repository that has login credentials, or set them via env variables.
 - If there is a CI image that has java/chrome installed you can run ``npm run test:e2e:prod``

+# Adding jest / testing library

+The following libraries are needed in order to run our set unit tests: